How is acute myeloid leukemia diagnosed?

 A key element is whether the cells look mature (like normal blood cells) or immature (lacking features of normal blood cells).
 The most immature cells are called myeloblasts (or blasts for short).

 The percentage of blasts in the bone marrow or blood is particularly important.
 Having at least 20% blasts in the marrow or blood is generally required for a diagnosis of AML.
-It can also be diagnosed if the blasts have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.
-Sometimes the blasts look similar to normal immature cells in the bone marrow.
+It can also be diagnosed if the blasts are found (using another test) to have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.
+Sometimes the blasts look like normal immature cells in the bone marrow.
 But in normal bone marrow, the blast count is 5% or less.
-For a patient to be considered to be in remission after treatment, the blast percentage in the bone marrow must be no higher than 5%.

-Sometimes just counting and looking at the cells does not provide a clear diagnosis.
+Sometimes just counting and looking at the cells isn’t enough to provide a clear diagnosis.
 Additional tests may be used to confirm the diagnosis of AML.

 For cytochemistry tests, cells are exposed to chemical stains (dyes) that react with only some types of leukemia cells.
 These stains cause color changes that can be seen under a microscope, which can help the doctor determine what types of cells are present.
 For instance, one stain can help distinguish AML cells from acute lymphocytic leukemia (ALL) cells.
 The stain causes the granules of most AML cells to appear as black spots under the microscope, but it does not cause ALL cells to change colors.